 Location: Great Harbour, Peter Island, British Virgin Islands

-Today started like every day, except this morning I decided to wake people up by wafting muffins a few inches from there sleepy little faces, it seemed to do the trick for the most part as many were up and helping out with breakfast duties in no time.
+Today started like every day.
+Except for this morning, I decided to wake people up by wafting muffins a few inches from their sleepy little faces.
+It seemed to do the trick for the most part as many were up and helping out with breakfast duties in no time.
 Once we were all cleared in with customs, we set off for Salt Island.
 We ate a hearty lunch of ham and cheese toasties (that’s a sandwich for you Americans out there) accompanied by soup.
 Divers then set off for the famous shipwreck of the RMS Rhone here in the BVI, well known throughout the entire world, maybe even the universe.
 The RMS Rhone was a UK Royal Mail Ship that sunk, which probably explains why my letters were never received here (I joke, of course, it sank in 1867 in a hurricane).
-Those certified went and enjoyed the wonders of this wreck, which has held up well after being battered by the hurricanes of last year and goes to show that if you want to protect your boat for a hurricane, sink it first, that’ll show the hurricane who’s boss.
+Those certified went and enjoyed the wonders of this wreck, which has held up well after being battered by the hurricanes of last year and goes to show that if you want to protect your boat from a hurricane, sink it first.
+That’ll show the hurricane who’s boss.

 That’s it, folks, that’s the day in all its glory.